mridul037/mridul037/README.md

 **Quote of the hour:**

-There is no reason anyone would want a computer in their home.
+Sometimes, the elegant implementation is a function.
+Not a method.
+Not a class.
+Not a framework.
+Just a function.

-~ Ken Olsen
+~ John Carmack
 <pre>

 </pre>